difujia/Graph-Inflater/README.md

 A Hadoop/Giraph app that layouts shape-unaware graph (vertices and edges).

+The layout algorithm is an implementation of the [Fruchterman Algorithm](ftp://132.180.22.143/axel/papers/reingold:graph_drawing_by_force_directed_placement.pdf) with some improvements including the concept of gravity and randomised initial layout.

 The app reads json formatted graph data line by line from a plain text file.
 Each line in the file represents a single vertex.
 The following sample data is indented for readability, but it should be written inline in the input file.

 ##Sample input format: